trustbit/licenseguard/README.md

-  --production              Test only production dependencies --development             Test only development dependencies --blacklist <license>     Test that license is not used in any npm dependency --ignore <package>        Ignore package <package> and do not check against blacklist --path <dirname>          Test "path" for license violations.
+  --production              Test only production dependencies --development             Test only development dependencies --blacklist <license>     Test that license is not used in any npm dependency --ignore <package>        Ignore package matching <package> allows star patterns --path <path>             Test "path" for license violations.
 Defaults to current directory --reporter                Reporter to use.
-Supported reporters: "text", "junit" --licenses                Print a list of valid license names that can be used in blacklist --help                    Print help
+Supported reporters: "text", "junit" and "silent" to supress output --nofail                  Exit with error code 0 even if blacklisted licenses were found --licenses                Print a list of valid license names that can be used in blacklist --help                    Print help